Designing with care, curiosity, and intention

 Medical aesthetic

-the cane should easily integrate into a variety of environments as well as the user’s lifestyle
+the cane should conveniently integrate into a variety of environments as well as the user’s lifestyle

-the cane should not be user specific and cater to users of all demographics
+the cane should not be user specific and cater to a universal demographic

 Form Studies